In today's detailed tutorial we are going to learn a dangerous exploitation called pastejacking.

 We can even modify the webpage, and give it to a real life website look.
 To do that we open a terminal our root user directory:

-and then we type cd and enter to go to the root user's directory:
+Then we type cd and enter to go to the root user's directory:

 Then we can modify the html page by using following command: